Xalgorithms/general-documentation/README.md

-# WHAT IS THIS PROJECT?
+# What is this project?

 Participants in Xalgorithms Alliance have created a specification, a platform-agnostic component, and a compute method so that any